ngfelixl/nodeplotlib/README.md

 The server and the app set up a connection via socket.io.
 This way a realtime transmission is possible.

-The client side js requests the plot data at `http://localhost:8080/data/:id`.
-After all pending plots are opened in a unique tab and all the data is requested, the server shuts down.
-If you fire another plot the server starts again provides your plot and shuts down automatically.

-Another port can be provided via PORT environment variable.

 ## Contributing

 Contributions in all forms are welcome.

-## Developers guide

-Fork the [Github repository](https://github.com/ngfelixl/nodeplotlib) and clone it to your PC.
-Install the npm dependencies using the `install` command.
-It installs the dependencies and copies plotly types to project source.
-These won't affect the git tree.

-## Roadmap

-It would be nice to make the library compatible with Observable-streams and update the plots in real-time.

 ## Contributors